 I don’t want to get bogged down in ethics of insects.

 If you think about it, you probably kill a good number of insects on your windshield while driving to the store to get your honey.
 And it’s been pointed out by many people that if a vegan staunchly says we cannot kill insects, then does that mean that vegans cannot eat conventional (non-organic) produce?
 Conventional produce is covered in pesticides, whose main purpose is, of course … to kill insects.
 So a vegan who is staunch about killing insects had better make sure that 100% of their produce comes from organic sources.

 But I will say this about vegan ethics: think it through, and decide what is right for you.
 For me, being vegan is about doing my best to respect the lives of other creatures.
 Therefore, I do my absolute best (even though it may not be perfect) to avoid doing things that put another creature in harm’s way for my own benefit, whether that means death or suffering or being forced into unnatural conditions.
 Therefore, do I eat honey?
 No – there are other alternatives I can use to sweeten my foods that don’t involve harming other creatures.
-But I do believe in supporting bees and I never kill them when they are on my property.
+I believe in supporting bees.
 I also believe that it is a good idea for people with fruit trees on their property to either bring in a hive or help current hives flourish on their property.
-The bees definitely need our support – I just personally don’t think that needs to be through eating their honey.
+The bees definitely need our support.

 For more information, I highly recommend the documentary, Vanishing of the Bees (see trailer video above).